2020 MOABA Conference

 Culturally Responsive Supervision Practices in Behavior Analysis

-Abstract: Section 1.05 of the BACB Compliance Code focuses on professional relationships between people of differing ages, genders, races, ethnicities, national origins, religions, sexual orientations, disabilities, languages, and socioeconomic status.
+Section 1.05 of the BACB Compliance Code focuses on professional relationships between people of differing ages, genders, races, ethnicities, national origins, religions, sexual orientations, disabilities, languages, and socioeconomic status.
 Ideally, behavior analysts in clinical practice should be non-discriminatory and be developing increasingly more cultural responsiveness when working with people of differing backgrounds, life experiences and preferences.
 Cultural responsiveness is closely yoked with experience, ethical perspectives and social justice.
-The first part of this workshop will review behavior analytic conceptualizations of culture and cultural responsiveness, both the heart and the WEIRDness of our discipline, and ethical perspectives that can foster culturally responsive practices.
-The second part of the workshop will offer suggested pathways leading to supervisory and organizational cultural responsiveness and social justice.
-Opportunities for active reflection and practice of selected strategies will be provided throughout the workshop.
+The first part of this presentation will review behavior analytic conceptualizations of culture and cultural responsiveness, both the heart and the WEIRDness of our discipline, and ethical perspectives that can foster culturally responsive practices.
+The second part of presentation will offer suggested pathways leading to individual and organizational cultural responsiveness and social justice.

 - To identify the context for considering cultural responsiveness in behavioral practice (global trends, culture from a behavior analytic perspective, aims and history of discipline, ethical philosophies).